 This acronym stands for Must have, Should have, Could have and Would have.
 The set of questions that this method provides guided our team in determining our app's key features and system requirements.

-Creating different user personas aided the team to understand the different needs of potential users that would interact with this mobile application.
+Creating different user personas aided the team to understand the different needs as well as the different range of potential users that would interact with this mobile application.

 Four main features were determined using the MoSCoW method that define the basic functionality of the app: search, filters, bookings, and favourites.

 Our team's collective agreement and direction was made possible by conducting visual research, and creating moodboards that varied in visual themes (monochromatic, dark, bright and colourful, and minimalistic).

 Based on our visual research and the category our mobile application falls under, we opted for the minimal, clean, and sophisticated visual style.
 However, the varying visual themed moodboards served as inspiration for designing our group's interface layouts, user experience flows, iconography, and illustrations.

 Our app's interface went through many revisions and came a long way from the initial to the final design.
 Above shows the development of the screens as we received feedback through user testing sessions and peer critiques—number 01 being first draft, and the last number being the final version.